 Remember Nio?
 The Chinese electric car maker shot to fame in 2017 with the launch of the EP9, a hotshot supercar that went on to claim the lap record for EVs at the Nürburgring’s Nordschleife.
 But there’s much more to Nio than just super-fast race cars masquerading as eco transport.
 The EP9 and Nio’s Formula E team are the Trojan horses for a deadly serious electric disruptor.

-1. The new Nio ET is a Model S clone
+1. The Nio ET is a Model S clone

-Proof that Nio should be taken seriously was provided in Shanghai by the global debut of the new ET Preview (pictured above).
+Proof that Nio should be taken seriously was provided at the 2019 Shanghai show by the global debut of the new ET Preview (pictured above), the precursor to the ET7 production car.
 And, no, it doesn’t look very much like a concept car to us.
 This smoothly styled, production-ready 5.1m-long saloon is a warning shot across the bows of the Tesla Model S, taking Nio’s previously SUV-only tech and bringing it to the four-door saloon world.

-Fitted with nickel-cobalt-manganese battery packs boasting a choice of 70kWh or 84kWh capacities like the ES6 and ES8 crossovers, the saloon would broaden the brand’s appeal in marketplaces where sedans still rule.
+Fitted with nickel-cobalt-manganese battery packs boasting a choice of 70kWh or 84kWh capacities like the ES6 and ES8 crossovers, the saloon was designed to broaden the brand’s appeal in marketplaces where sedans still rule.

 2. Thinking big: the electric car architecture

-Nio’s Swedish R&D chief Roger Malkusson said there was more to come from the current electric car architecture: ‘We will still launch one or two more products on the current platform.
+Nio’s Swedish R&D chief Roger Malkusson told CAR there was more to come from the brand’s original electric car architecture: ‘We will still launch one or two more products on the current platform.
 We already have two SUVs in China; our third and fourth vehicles will be something else.
 We are staying around the size you see here, 4.7-5.1m.
 The current platform is not feasible for small vehicles.
 We are focusing on the upper segments.’

-Nio is working to develop the second-gen platform right now.
-It is expected that it will continue to work with its manufacturing partner JAC Motors.
+Nio has been working hard to develop its second-gen platform.
+It was expected that it will continue to work with its manufacturing partner JAC Motors.

 3. Killing range anxiety